Done Correctly With Wood Cabinetry

-Counter Balance Brand Support Bars are specifically designed to be cut into and either bolted or screwed to your kitchen cabinets.
+Counter Balance brand support bars are specifically designed to be cut into and secured to your kitchen cabinets.
 These T-shaped bars are black powder coated.
-They are specifically designed bars allowing counter-tops to be supported up to 12 inches without additional support.
+They are specifically designed to support up to 12 inches without additional support.

-The Counter Balance T-shaped profile is appropriate for counter balancing overhangs as long as there is 2/3rd of the stone fully supported via cabinets and not more than 1/3rd overhanging.
-These brackets offer an alternative to corbels or legs.
+The Counter Balance T-shaped profile is appropriate for counter balancing overhangs.
+Remember there must be 2/3rd of the stone fully supported via cabinets and not more than 1/3rd overhanging.
+These brackets are an alternative to corbels or legs.

-Pictured to the left are examples of the bar set along side of an alternative installation of a wooden leg.
-The bars allow leg room under an overhang without competing with the supporting member.
+Pictured right, are examples of the bar shown as an alternative wooden leg.
+The bars allow leg room under an overhang.
+Notice it does not compete with the supporting member.

 Counterbalance Bar & Counterbalance Plate

 Counterbalance Brand Plates are another alternative to corbels or legs.
-Manufactured by Counterbalance they are powder coated black and have recessed screw holes for flush installation.
+Manufactured by Counterbalance they are powder coated black.
+They have recessed screw holes for a flush installation.

-This option allows for a "clean floating look" of your overhang.
-These need to be installed by your carpenter and need to be recessed into your 2x4 framed wall so that they support the overhanging counter-top.
+This option allows for a “clean floating look” of your overhang.
+These need to be installed by your carpenter.
+They need to be recessed into your 2 x 4 framed wall.
+They need to be strong to support the overhanging counter-top.

 Pictured are examples of a plate vs. the more traditional support method of a wall cap style support option.